Mushfiqur-Rahman-Robin/mcp-coding-agent/README.md

 The primary goal of this project is to showcase the power of the **Model Context Protocol (MCP)**.
 Instead of building a monolithic agent where the tools are tightly coupled with the agent's code, we use MCP to create two distinct services:

 1.  **The MCP Server:** A standalone service that hosts a suite of "tools" (e.g., file I/O, code execution, package management).
 It knows nothing about the agent that will use it.
-2.  **The LangGraph Client:** An intelligent agent (powered by GPT-4o-mini) that connects to the MCP server, discovers the available tools, and uses them to accomplish tasks given by a user.
+2.  **The Client:** An intelligent agent that connects to the MCP server, discovers the available tools, and uses them to accomplish tasks given by a user.

-This architecture reduces complexity from \( M times N \) (M agents needing N tools) to \( M + N \) (M agents and N tools connect to a common protocol), making it easy to add new tools or agents without modifying the other components.
+This architecture reduces complexity from \( M * N \) (M agents needing N tools) to \( M + N \) (M agents and N tools connect to a common protocol), making it easy to add new tools or agents without modifying the other components.

 ## Features